 The barbecue pop-up Oaky's Tex-Mex, run by Wood Shop BBQ owners James Barrington and Matt Davis, will open a permanent restaurant in the Central District on the same block as Wood Shop this summer.
 (If you're experiencing déjà vu, it may be because the pop-up previously had a short-lived residency inside Batch 206 Distillery, which currently hosts Dantini Pizza, in 2019.)
 The spot, which was originally supposed to open in February 2020 but was delayed due to the pandemic, specializes in Tex-Mex-inspired smoked meats like carnitas, brisket barbacoa, and chicken verde, tucked into tacos, burritos, or quesadillas.
 An opening date has not yet been set, but the restaurant had its first pop-up preview on Monday.

-Serious 18 Drinks and Eats
+Station 18 Drinks and Eats

-A new restaurant and bar called Serious 18 Drinks and Eats is set to take over the former Hi-Life space in Ballard.
+A new restaurant and bar called Station 18 Drinks and Eats is set to take over the former Hi-Life space in Ballard.
 The former firehouse was most recently home to the Italian restaurant/puppet theater Valentinetti's, an ill-fated pivot from the Hi-Life owners that closed after a mere three months.
 The incoming incarnation will be a casual, family-and-dog-friendly neighborhood hangout with beer on tap, cocktails, and a menu of pub grub and comfort food.

 OTHER FOOD NEWS